AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 1. Select the **Channels** tab in the left panel.
 1. Select the channel from the available list.
-1. Select one of the following tabs to view and edit corresponding settings of the selected channel:
+1. Select one of the following tabs to view and edit the corresponding settings of the selected channel:

    * [General Settings](#general-settings)
    * [Integrations](#integrations)